tinaghimire/Data-Structure-and-Algorithm/README.md

 - Each position in hash is called slots/ buckets.
 - Every time a hash function is applied, it must return the same value for the same input
 - If different inputs get the same output or slot area, then there occurs collision.

+## VI.
+Trees

+- Node-based data structures
+- Each node can have links to more than one node.
+- Binary tree is a tree that can have atmost two children in each node.

+## VII.
+Graphs

+- A collection of nodes that have data and are connected to other nodes.
+- A graph can be directed, undirected or bidirected.
+- A weighted graph contains numeric values associated with the edges and can be either directed or undirected.

+### Differences between Trees and Graphs

+- Trees cannot have cycles but graph can.
+- In trees, all nodes must be connected but in graphs, there may be unconnected nodes.
+- Both are used for searching and sorting algorithm.